 Nearshoring and offshoring staff augmentation are both possible using this hiring model.
 They can be useful when looking to hire additional developers to extend your team.

-When you decide on using nearshoring staff augmentation you are employing programmers from neighbouring countries.
+When you decide on using nearshoring staff augmentation you are employing programmers from neighboring countries.
 Whereas when we use offshoring staff augmentation you can hire coders from locations much further away.
 Typically where a time zone difference may be present.

 Let’s get into the details of both nearshoring and offshoring staff augmentation.
 So you can break down which option is best for you.